NicholasAllenCooper/PresidentialBid/economy.md

 Social Security, unlike the other two, is self-funded through its own tax basis, and isn't necessary to be included in the discussion.
 However, Social Security will be discussed as well.

+Because there is an entire section of this devoted to healthcare, and another devoted to the armed forces, I will not cover this here.

 ## Slow Changes and Discrete Cut-offs
 Many economic problems are caused by failed expectations and the failures to predict the 'market conditions' of the public, which also include the government.
 In order to avoid extreme swings in the market, changes must be gradual and predictable.
 Furthermore, hard cliffs between brackets can cause additional problems like the Medicare Donut Hole, and can create other problems, such as:
 * Forcing people to remain out of work to maintain healthcare and income